apache/incubator-brooklyn/docs/use/guide/defining-applications/examples.md

 is notified whenever a member of the cluster joins or leaves; the entity is configured to look at the ``HTTP_PORT`` attribute of that instance so that the Nginx configuration can be updated with the ip:port of the cluster member.

-The beauty of OO programming, of course, is that classes can be re-used.
-The compound entity we've created above is available off-the-shelf as the ``LoadBalancedWebCluster`` entity, as used in the following example.
+The beauty of OO programming is that classes can be re-used.
+The compound entity created above is available off-the-shelf as the ``LoadBalancedWebCluster`` entity, as used in the following example.